21.08.2017 Steppe Refuge established in the middle of Kuzbass

 Each of the fragmented areas is unique by its land forms and vegetation community structure.
 There are feather-grass and mixed-herbs associations with predominance of feather grass (Stipa pinnata), Volga fescue (Festuca valesiaca), and June grass (Koeleria); meadow steppes with pasqueflower (Pulsatilla), scabious, and narrow-leaved bluegrass (Poa angustifolia); rocky steppes with a distinctive set of such species as stonecrop (Orostachys), bloodroot (Potentilla), goldendrop (Onosma), evergreen stonecrop (Sedum hybridum), pasture sagebrush (Artemisia frigida), and grass family (Gramineae).
 The total floristic list comprises 137 species.
 Out of them, about twenty species are in the Red List of Kemerovo Oblast (2012) and ten more in the Red List of Belovsky district (2011.)
 The rarest ones are Siberian phlox, Turchaninov sweet wetch (Hedysarum turczaninovii), Altay yellow cress (Erysimum flavum), Allium vodopjanovae, Gypsophila patrinii, and Potentilla elegans.
 Rare animal species include butterflies, bumblebees and beetles, in particular, Apollo butterflies (Parnassius appollo) and Bombus armeniacus listed in the Red List of Russia (1988.)

-To set up a nature reserve, only one section of land was approved by the local authorities and land owners, that is between Starobachaty, Zarechnoje and Novy Gorodok village communities.
-The total area of the steppe nature reserve is 709 ha.
+To set up a wildlife refuge, only one section of land was approved by the local authorities and land owners, that is between Starobachaty, Zarechnoje and Novy Gorodok village communities.
+The total area of the steppe refuge is 709 ha.
 This is the largest steppe area located in a densely populated area and, therefore, largely exposed to man-made impact.

 Now, there is every good reason to believe that steppe reserves is, in point of fact, a strategy for genetic bank forming.
 In the future, such banks can provide the seed material to restore steppe floristic diversity on disturbed territories.
 In this relation, the following scheme is found, ‘original steppe – disturbed lands – restored steppe – restored steppe landscape.’